xu4-engine/u4/doc/build.md

 The static binaries can be downloaded from the
 [Boron homepage](http://urlan.sourceforge.net/boron/).

-The Boron library can be built from [source](https://sourceforge.net/p/urlan/boron/code/ci/master/tree/) or a pre-built SDK can be downloaded from the
+There are three ways the Boron library can be obtained.
+It can be built from [source](https://sourceforge.net/p/urlan/boron/code/ci/master/tree/) or a pre-built SDK can be downloaded from the
 [xu4 download](http://xu4.sourceforge.net/download.php#devel) page.